WhatsApp Group Join Now

 Answer: 3

-3. The site of insulin gene transcription in islet B cells is________
+3. The site of insulin gene transcription in islet B cells is

 (1) ribosome